savonet/book/audio.md

 will play the source `s`, after uselessly encoding it in mp3 and decoding it back to Liquidsoap's internal format for sources.

+One situation calls for encoding more often rather than less.
+All the listeners of an `output.harbor` share a single encoder by default, so a listener which connects receives a stream which started in the middle of the state of that encoder.
+The argument `dedicated_encoder=true` gives each listener a fresh encoder of its own.
+Each encoder costs what an encoder costs, so keep `dedicated_encoder` for outputs with few listeners, or for `%ffmpeg` in copy mode where nothing is encoded.

 ### External encoders

 \index{external!encoder}